 Personality and Temperament

 Morkies are also playful and will run to chase a ball for quite some time or find fun in interactive dog toys.
-They enjoy family play time, walks and playtime in a fenced yard.
+They enjoy family playtime, walks and playtime in a fenced yard.

 Training must be approached in a positive light, with the focus always on positive reinforcement rather than criticism and correction, for this small breed tends to become sullen and uncooperative if treated harshly.
-The Morkie is a clever, but stubborn, dog and training takes time and patience.
+The Morkie is a clever but stubborn, dog and training takes time and patience.

-Health & problems
+Health & Problems

-Morkie health & problems
+More health & problems

 Morkies are usually healthy dogs.
 As puppies, they can suffer from low blood sugar.
 Morkies might also suffer from health issues that are common with Yorkshire-Terries and Maltese dogs:

-Medial Patellar Luxation
+- Medial Patellar Luxation

-Generally speaking, a Morkie that leads a healthy life and is given the proper care it needs in order to thrive in life will live an average lifespan of anywhere between 10 to 13 years.
+Generally speaking, a Morkie that leads a healthy life and is given the proper care it needs to thrive in life will live an average lifespan of anywhere between 10 to 13 years.